sncosmo/SNData/docs/source/integrated_services.rst

 ------

 If publication for a given data set includes tables available on `Vizier.com`_, these tables are accessible via their table numbers in the publication.
+Any table descriptions provided by Vizier are also included with the table as metadata.

 .. code-block:: python
    :linenos: